Fire Safe Council Projects

 As part of out educational effort, we have placed fire danger warning signs at the entrances to our community.

-The Greater Valley Center Fire Safe Council was formed by a group of concerned citizens in early 2008, in a meeting at the Rincon Reservation Fire Department, with the moonscape of the Poomacha Fire burn surrounding the site.
+The Greater Valley Center Fire Safe Council (GVCFSC) was formed by a group of concerned citizens in early 2008, in a meeting at the Rincon Reservation Fire Department, with the moonscape of the Poomacha Fire burn surrounding the site.
 The importance of fire prevention having been forcefully driven home, since that time the group has dedicated its self to minimizing the wildfire risk in Valley Center and surrounding areas.

 Over the years, the organization has targeted critical areas in the community for vegetation clearance programs, completing projects along roads that will be used as evacuation routes out of the community.
 These projects include Lilac Road (twice), Old Castle Road, Woods Valley Road, Paradise Mountain Road and parts of the Old Guejito Grade.
 Currently the organization is looking forward to other similar projects in the community.